 As time passes the fixed $28,115 repayments are slowly reducing the ‘principal’ or ‘loan balance’.
-You can see that over time more and more of the repayments go towards principal rather than paying interest (orange bars increase while blue bars decrease).
-Eventually in year 30 there is no loan left to pay off (red line is at zero).
+You can see that over time more and more of the repayments go towards principal rather than paying interest (RED bars increase while GREY bars decrease).
+Eventually in year 30 there is no loan left to pay off (BLACK line is at zero).

-This is because the remaining loan balance that interest is calculated on is reducing with every passing year (red line in the chart above).
-Note in the chart above the amount going towards reducing the loan balance starts off at a small $6,505 in year 1 (orange bars) but increases in size until year 30 when $26,766 of the total repayment goes towards reducing the debt.
+This is because the remaining loan balance that interest is calculated on is reducing with every passing year (BLACK line in the chart above).
+Note in the chart above the amount going towards reducing the loan balance starts off at a small $6,505 in year 1 (RED bars) but increases in size until year 30 when $26,766 of the total repayment goes towards reducing the debt.

 To sum up – THE BALANCE OF THE DEBT SHRINKS AT AN INCREASING RATE.